aphistic/softcopy/docs/design/thoughts.md

 # Thoughts

-Various thoughts while working on papertrail stuff...
+Various thoughts while working on softcopy stuff...

 ## Documents
 All documents start out with the title as the file they're uploaded as.
 When going through the webui "Add Document" it should just be a "file upload" dialog that will upload a document to the Inbox the same way a file uploaded via FTP would be.
 This keeps the document management consistent no matter where the document is coming from.